 Journal vs Ledger Differences

-Journal and ledger are the most important concepts in financial accounting.
-If you don’t know journal and ledger, you wouldn’t be able to decipher the real meaning of each transaction.
+Both are essential concepts in financial accountingFinancial AccountingFinancial accounting refers to bookkeeping, i.e., identifying, classifying, summarizing and recording all the financial transactions in the Income Statement, Balance Sheet and Cash Flow Statement.
+It even includes the analysis of these financial statements..
+If you don’t know the journal and ledger, you wouldn’t be able to decipher the real meaning of each transaction.

 Journal is the first form of transaction.
-In the journal, the accountant debits and credits the right account and record the transaction in the books of accounts for the very first time using the double entry system.
+In the journal, the accountant debits and credits the right account and records the transaction in the books of accounts for the very first time using the double-entry system.

-In ledger, the accountant creates a “T” format and then puts the journal in the right order.
+In the ledger, the accountant creates a “T” format and then puts the journal in the right order.
 We can say that ledger is an extension of a journal.
-But since we create the trial balance, income statement, and balance sheet from looking at the ledger, the ledger is also so very important.
+But since we create the trial balance, income statement, and balance sheet from looking at the ledger, it is also so vital.

 Journal vs Ledger Infographics